 Jane’s status as a monarch is controversial as her succession contravened an Act of Parliament (although this had also been the case with other English monarchs): after her brief rule ended her proclamation as Queen was revoked – winners write history.
 Although still in her teens, Jane Grey was known as one of the most learned women of her day and has been described by the historian Alison Weir as one of ‘the finest female minds of the century’.

-There are no authenticated contemporary portraits of Lady Jane Grey: the engraving by Willem and Magdalena van de Passe dates from around 1620 but may be based on a lost Holbein portrait; the sixteenth-century ‘Streatham’ portrait, purchased by the National Portrait Gallery in 2006, bears the inscription ‘Lady Jayne’ and is likely to be of her.
+There are no authenticated contemporary portraits of Lady Jane Grey: the engraving by Willem and Magdalena van de Passe dates from around 1620 but may be based on a lost Holbein portrait; the sixteenth-century ‘Streatham’ portrait, purchased by the National Portrait Gallery in 2006, bears the inscription ‘Lady Jayne’ and is thought to be late sixteenth-century copy of a contemporary portrait.

 The Prince and the Pauper (2000): Lady Jane Grey (Perdita Weeks) makes a brief appearance in yet another adaptation of the Mark Twain story.
 Perdita Weeks was probably aged fourteen when this was filmed – when Edward was still a prince she would have been under ten.
 Kati Tomola was makeup supervisor.

-The Prince and the Pauper (1996): Featuring Sophia Myles as Lady Jane; again there is a significant age discrepancy as she would have been around sixteen when this was filmed.
+The Prince and the Pauper (1996): Featuring Sophia Myles as Lady Jane; again there is a significant age discrepancy as Sophia Myles would have been around sixteen when this was filmed.
 Coming soon…

 Lady Jane (1986): This is probably the best known movie featuring Lady Jane Grey (Helena Bonham Carter).
-At nineteen compared with lady Jane’s sixteen, Helena was probably the most age-appropriate Lady Jane; but Lady Jane was portrayed as a girl rather than as the accomplished young woman seen in the portraits above and contemporary accounts.
+Lady Jane was portrayed as a young girl rather than as the accomplished young woman seen in the portraits above and contemporary accounts.
 Peter Frampton was the makeup supervisor; Christine Allsopp & Lynda Armstrong were the makeup artists.